qEniuu/Webhook-Message-Sender/README.md

 # Webhook-Message-Sender
-Discord Webhook Message Sender written in Python
+Discord Webhook Message Sender written in Python.

 If you're using windows, change "os.system('clear')" to "os.system('cls')